Why DC is used not AC for excitation of Synchronous Alternator and Motor?

 Excitation of Synchronous Machine

-We know that Synchronous Alternator and Synchronous Motor almost same in construction.
-You may notice DC supply is given for excitation of synchronous alternator and motor.
-So today we will discuss Why DC is used not AC for excitation of Synchronous Alternator and Motor?
+We know that the Synchronous Alternator and Synchronous Motor are almost the same in construction.
+You may notice DC supply is given for the excitation of the synchronous alternator and motor.
+So today we will discuss Why DC is used not AC for the excitation of the Synchronous Alternator and Motor?

-Also, we will discuss what happened if we give AC supply to the synchronous machine for excitation?
+Also, we will discuss what happens if we give AC supply to the synchronous machine for excitation?

 First of all, let's take a look at the construction of Synchronous Alternator(generally called Alternator) and Synchronous Motor.